cmccarthy1/docs/docs/ml/toolkit/clustering/kdtree.md

 ```

 !!! note
-	The value of `leafsz` can affect the speed when searching for nearest neighbours
+	The value of `leafsz` can affect the speed when searching for nearest neighbors

 ## `.ml.clust.kd.nn`

-_Find the nearest neighbour to a data point, returning the index and distance of the nearest cluster_
+_Find the nearest neighbor to a data point, returning the index and distance of the nearest cluster_

 Syntax: `.ml.clust.kd.nn[tree;data;df;xidxs;pt]`

 -   `tree` is a k-d tree
 -   `data` represents the points being analyzed in matrix format, where each column is an individual datapoint
 -   `df` is the distance function: `e2dist` `edist` `mdist`
--   `xidxs` are the indices (columns in `data`) to be excluded from the nearest neighbour search ( `()` if any point can be chosen)
+-   `xidxs` are the indices (columns in `data`) to be excluded from the nearest neighbor search ( `()` if any point can be chosen)
 -   `pt` is the floating data point to be searched

-returns a dictionary containing the column index in `data` (`closestPoint`) and distance (`closestPoint`) of the nearest neighbour
+returns a dictionary containing the column index in `data` (`closestPoint`) and distance (`closestPoint`) of the nearest neighbor

 ```q
 q)show d:2 10#20?10.